KRCW-TV: KUTF and KEBN: Construction

-In 1983, the Federal Communications Commission received applications from several firms wishing to activate channel 32, an available commercial TV channel at Salem, Oregon.
+In 1983, the Federal Communications Commission (FCC) received applications from several firms wishing to activate channel 32, an available commercial TV channel at Salem, Oregon.
 First to apply was Willamette Valley Broadcasting Co., Ltd., of Chattanooga, Tennessee, which proposed to air a family-friendly format with possible network affiliation.
 Its application proposed to erect a tower in the Eola Hills northwest of Salem, which faced opposition from aviation officials over impacts to nearby McNary Field.
 Also filing was Salem Television Inc., a subsidiary of American Communications & Television of Gainesville, Florida, which dropped out before the end of the year.

 Willamette Valley Broadcasting Co. was awarded the construction permit on May 22, 1984, and promised to have channel 32 built in about 18 months.
 By 1985, the station had a call sign of KUTF and had changed its proposed transmitter site to one in Clackamas County.
 Meanwhile, Willamette Valley Broadcasting was also attempting to firm up financing for the venture.

 By 1986, the permit was held by Dove Broadcasting, owner of Christian television station WGGS-TV in Greenville, South Carolina, which began fundraising activities.
 At the time, Salem's existing commercial station, KECH-TV (channel 22), aired the daily Nite Line Christian program produced by WGGS.
 Dove had hoped for a mid-1987 start, but its plans were delayed two years for various reasons.
 The transmitter site was changed again to improve the coverage area, and the new location, 15 mi from Molalla, was the subject of thefts; a 20-year-old transmitter purchased from a TV station in San Francisco was found to be defective and needed a total rebuild; and a four-wheel-drive vehicle was stolen.